your text here

 • Samwise Gamgee: Again, The Lord of the Rings: Tales of Middle-Earth was a great set for Commander.
 Why is Samwise in the deck?
 Well, Samwise creates a food token, which is an artifact token, when a nontoken creature enters the battlefield.
 This provides more fuel for Arcbound Ravager, ETB triggers for Reckless Fireweaver and Yotian Dissident, and sacrifice fodder for one of many of those effects within the deck.
 In addition, Samwise provides a useful option for food tokens by sacrificing three of them to return a historic card from the graveyard to hand.
 Most of this deck falls under the category of historic card so this is a great way to artifacts and legendary creatures.

 • Night of the Sweets' Revenge: This is the first Urza, Lord High Artificer.
 First, Night of the Sweets' Revenge creates a food token when it enters the battlefield.
 This enchantment, then, turns all of my food tokens into Mox Emerald.
-Night of the Sweet’s Revenge provides a mass pump effect for equal to the amount of food tokens controlled.
+Night of the Sweet’s Revenge provides an Overrun for equal to the amount of food tokens controlled.
 At first, I dismissed this ability, but it has shown itself to be lethal numerous times.
 All of this from an uncommon.

 Anti-+1/+1 Counters: